danahynes/KillSwitch/README.md

 Specific buttons to use depend on your setup, but the defaults are that the A button is Enter, and the B button is\
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
-TODO: FINISH THIS PART AFTER TESTING\
+TODO: RETROPIE - FINISH THIS PART AFTER TESTING\
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\

 ## Connectors